- Why an Apprenticeship?

 Intermediate Apprenticeships (equivalent to five good GCSE passes)

-Intermediate Apprenticeships involve the development and assessment of skills and knowledge at Level 2 (relevant to the occupational sector or job role), and as defined by the Framework or Standard.
+Intermediate Apprenticeships involve the development and assessment of skills and knowledge at Level 2 (relevant to the occupational sector or job role), and as defined by the Standard.
 Achievement of an Intermediate Apprenticeship may allow progression onto an Advanced Apprenticeship.

 Advanced Apprenticeships (equivalent to two A Level passes)

-Advanced Apprenticeships involve the development and assessment of skills and knowledge at Level 3 (relevant to the occupational sector or job role), and as defined by the Framework or Standard.
+Advanced Apprenticeships involve the development and assessment of skills and knowledge at Level 3 (relevant to the occupational sector or job role), and as defined by the Standard.
 Achievement of an Advanced Apprenticeship may allow progression onto a Higher Apprenticeship.

 To start an Advanced Apprenticeship, the applicant should ideally have five good GCSEs (grade C/grade 4 or above) or have completed an Intermediate Apprenticeship.